AlphaByte02/GamesList/index.md

 # Metroidvania

+- Ori and the Blind Forest → Ori and the Will of the Wisps (🎮)
 - Hollow Knight (🎮)

 # Action - Adventure:

+- The last of us (🎮⌨️)
 - Kena Bridge of Spirits (🎮⌨️)
 - God of War (🎮⌨️)
 - Horizon Zero Dawn (🎮⌨️)